Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 in the Fine Arts Palace, 1893 Exposition

-The daughter of a respected Philadelphia engraver and the sister of artist Susan MacDowell Eakins (who also exhibited at the 1893 Exposition), Elizabeth MacDowell Kenton studied at the Pennsylvania Academy of Fine Arts in Philadelphia, exhibited professionally, and traveled widely.
+The daughter of the respected Philadelphia engraver/photographer William Hance Macdowell and his wife Hannah Gardner, as well as the sister of artist Susan MacDowell Eakins (who also exhibited at the 1893 Exposition) and six other siblings, Elizabeth MacDowell Kenton studied at the Pennsylvania Academy of Fine Arts in Philadelphia along with sister Susan, exhibited professionally, and traveled widely.
 She was briefly married to Louis N. Kenton.
-No other information is available online.

 Susan Merrill Ketcham (1841-1930)